The Sage of Monticello, by Dumas Malone, Volume Six of Jefferson and His Time

 Dumas Malone has completed a great work—a work that is, like its subject, truthful, harmonious, balanced, fair, decorous, gentlemanly.
 What a rare thing for an American book in the 20th century, a book by a gentleman about a gentleman.

-This essay in our series of “Timeless Essays” was first published here in April 2012, and is republished with permission from From Union to Empire: Essays in the Jeffersonian Tradition by Clyde N. Wilson.
+This essay first appeared here in April 2012, and is republished with permission from From Union to Empire: Essays in the Jeffersonian Tradition by Clyde N. Wilson.

 The Imaginative Conservative applies the principle of appreciation to the discussion of culture and politics—we approach dialogue with magnanimity rather than with mere civility.
 Will you help us remain a refreshing oasis in the increasingly contentious arena of modern discourse?
 Please consider donating now.